"

 Sugar Wax Recipe

-What ingredients are used in Homemade Sugar Wax?
+What ingredients are used in Sugar Wax Recipe?

-This sugar wax recipe requires just 200g granulated sugar, 60ml fresh lemon juice, 60ml water, and optionally 1 tsp honey for a smoother consistency.
-Simple pantry ingredients for effective hair removal at home.
+You'll need 200g granulated sugar, 60ml fresh lemon juice, 60ml water, and 1 tbsp honey (or golden syrup).
+These simple ingredients create an effective homemade sugar wax for hair removal at home.

-How to cook Homemade Sugar Wax at home?
+How to cook sugar wax recipe at home?

-Learn how to cook Homemade Sugar Wax by combining sugar, lemon juice and water in a saucepan, then simmering on low heat for 15-20 minutes until it reaches a deep amber colour.
-Test consistency with cold water until it forms a soft ball.
+Learn how to cook sugar wax recipe by combining sugar, water, and lemon juice in a heavy-bottomed saucepan.
+Boil without stirring, then add honey and cook until deep amber colour.
+Test consistency by dropping into cold water - it should form a pliable ball.

 Why is lemon juice essential in sugar wax recipes?